CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 * Allow the the beads to cool and settle.
 Remove the supernatant and discard.
 * Wash beads with 15 ml of  D10 media.
 Agitate manually, let the beads settle and discard supernatant.
 Repeat 3x.

-{% include note.html content="The sterilized beads can be maintained at 4oC for many weeks for later use.
-Do an extra wash with fresh D10 on the day of experiment and set the final volume to ~15 ml" %}
+{% include note.html content="Sterile beads can be stored at 4C for weeks for later use.
+Do an extra wash with fresh D10 on the day of experiment and bring the final volume to ~15 ml" %}

 ## Caco-2 cell culture
 * Pull cells from liquid nitrogen storage.
 Thaw rapidly in 37C water bath.